Compare

 Why Choose HookSense

-- Focused on webhooks — simpler interface without API mocking complexity
+- Focused on agent callbacks — not bundled with API mocking complexity

 Frequently asked

-- Does HookSense support custom responses like Beeceptor?
+- Does HookSense do API mocking like Beeceptor?